astronomer/docs/learn/get-started-with-airflow.md

     my_astronauts_dag()
     ```

 9. Save your code.
-Your DAG should look like this:
+Your completed DAG should look like this:

 <details>
 <summary>Click to view the full DAG code</summary>